-The Paris Agreement on climate change was signed by the largest number of countries ever in one day.
+18. The Paris Agreement on climate change was signed by the largest number of countries ever in one day.

 When 174 world leaders signed the Paris Agreement on Earth Day in 2016 at the United Nations (UN) headquarters in New York, it was the largest number of countries ever to come together to sign anything on a single day.
 The agreement aims to combat climate change and accelerate and intensify the actions and investments needed to strengthen the global climate effort.

-The world's quietest room is located at Microsoft's headquarters in Washington state.
+19. The world's quietest room is located at Microsoft's headquarters in Washington state.

 Located at Microsoft's headquarters in Redmond, Washington, the lab room measures a background noise of -20.35 dBA, which is 20 decibels below the threshold of human hearing and breaks previous records for spaces that were deemed the planet's quietest places, according to CNN.

-There's only one country in the world that doesn't use the metric system.
+20. There's only one country in the world that doesn't use the metric system.

 For simplicity's sake, most of the more than 200 countries in the world use the metric system when describing things like length or mass.
 However, there were recently three countries that stood out: Liberia, Myanmar, and the United States.